sampollard/reduce-error/notes.md

 Output changed a little.
 To get things to align, do `tabs -20` or something in the terminal.

 ### Next Steps
 - Template the assoc class.
 This is because I want float, double, MPFR, as well as maybe some kind of nonconforming IEEE formats.
+Update: wasn't too bad to template!
+Just gotta sprinkle in typenames everywhere and be more careful with what the typechecker can guess (it can't guess allocators)
 - Add in product, not just sum reduction.
--
+- Data analysis

+### MPFR nastiness
+They print differently.
+See [my stack overflow question](https://stackoverflow.com/questions/62828959/why-is-mpfr-printf-different-than-printf-for-hex-float-a-conversion-specifier)

+I got some _really_ weird results when I did accumulate with * and I initialized the result to 0.
+Should be 0* .... = 0, but it wasn't in all cases.
+Also seems to happen when i intialize the accumulator to 1.0 too!